Relativity

 Ricci Tensor

-As the functions are only dependent on \(r\) the partial derivatives become regular deriviatives.
+As the functions are only dependent on \(r\) the partial derivatives become regular derivatives.

 Christoffel Symbols Trace Metric With Cross Term